Latest in series of storms passing over still-flooded B.C. 'not as severe as forecast'

 "The latest events were not as severe as forecast," Farnworth said.

-This is a developing news story and will be updated.
-Original copy from The Canadian Press follows.

-Environment Canada lifted all weather alerts for British Columbia Thursday as storm conditions eased and floodwater receded, allowing for the reopening of Highway 1.
+After days of renewed weather warnings, Environment Canada lifted all alerts in B.C.
+Thursday as conditions eased in parts impacted by the storms.

-Crews in the Sumas area between Abbotsford and Chilliwack were taking down a portable dam set up across Highway 1 to hold back floodwaters in anticipation of the reopening Thursday afternoon, B.C.'s Transportation Ministry said in a news release.

-The ministry said the highway just east of Highway 9 to Hope, was also expected to open Thursday.
+Farnworth said the River Forecast Centre is also taking down many of its advisories, as water levels are expected to drop.

+"The process of recovering and rebuilding is already underway, and while it will take time, I'm confident that we will get there," Farnworth said.